owncloud/administration/update-server/README.md

 This is the server that is called from ownCloud to check if a new version of the server is available.

+## Setup

+1. Make sure that composer is available on your system
+2. Run `make`

 ## How to release a new update

 1. Adjust config/config.php for the update
 2. Adjust tests/integration/features/update.feature for the integration tests
+3. Run the tests with `make test`

 If the tests are not passing the TravisCI test execution will fail.